vdbergh/vdbergh.github.io/openlock/_sources/index.rst.txt

 Welcome to openlock's documentation
 ===================================

-**openlock** is a Python locking library not depending on inter-process locking primitives in the OS
+**openlock** is a Python locking library not depending on inter-process locking primitives in the OS.

 .. toctree::
    :maxdepth: 2